 Something about Greencastle just felt right.
 “We were on a back road that I remembered from childhood,” says Jackie.
 “I said drop me off at this hotel, I think I can get a job right now.
 And I did.”
 Jackie was hired on the spot to manage The Fluttering Duck, a pub inside a historic hotel.
 Finally, their family had what they needed to stay put.

 Beyond job opportunities, Greencastle made an especially perfect home when Jackie discovered an old house sitting empty on a beautiful, tree-lined street.
 “The thing was raw, no floors, no walls.
 Nobody wanted it.”
 With Brian’s carpentry skills, she saw nothing but possibilities.

-Jackie started going to the house after work to sit on the porch with a friend.
+Jackie started visiting the house after work, just to sit on the porch with a friend.
 “I would say ‘this is my house’ and she would say ‘yeah, this is your house’.”
 She eventually tracked down its owner, Matthew, through word of mouth.
 The universe was in her favor again: he was on the hunt for a buyer.

 A year later, her journey still wasn’t over.
 Matthew was struck with an illness that required a risky surgery, and Jackie’s credit still needed work.
 He connected her with Landis to make sure his uncertain future wouldn’t affect her family.
 Once she was approved, Landis bought the home in cash on her behalf.

 Determined to be a homeowner, Jackie dove into the credit and savings plans laid out by the Landis team.
 Her coach Noah walked her through her finances with clear, actionable steps each month.
 “I said I have to know every detail of everything.
 And he would explain it all, he was patient with me.”

 Her kids watched her go through the entire process, and kept her motivated month after month.
 “The stress of not knowing your family is secure keeps you up at night.
 It’s grinding,” Jackie says.
 “Now they don’t take anything we have for granted.”